Custom Website Development vs WordPress in South Africa

 2. 2Why this platform decision matters so much

-4. 4What custom website development is best at
+4. 4Where custom website development fits well

 5. 5The biggest differences in practice

-6. 6A practical comparison table
+6. 6A practical comparison

 7. 7When WordPress is usually the smarter choice